 The list can go on and on, but the important thing is finding the right strategy to motivate your team.

-Get to know team members’ personalities
+Get to know their personalities

-Every team member has their own personality.
+Each crew member has their own personality.
 Finding which characters work best with each other is key to a harmonious working relationship.

 Get to know the personality of each staff to understand their strengths and weaknesses.
 The Myers-Briggs type personality test is one of the most reliable tests many companies have used to understand their team members.